 You Can Help Stop Insurance Fraud in Florida

 Approximately 10% of property-casualty insurance claims are estimated to be fraudulent.
 This is not a victimless crime.
 The cost of insurance fraud is ultimately passed along to consumers, who end up paying higher insurance premiums.
-To cover the cost of insurance, families pay up to $700 a year more than they otherwise would’ve, according to the FBI.
+To cover the cost of insurance, families often pay hundreds of dollars more each year due to fraud, according to FBI estimates.

-The industry pros at The Windward Insurance Agency can walk you through what’s appropriate when it comes to homeowners insurance, making claims, and arranging for home repairs without falling victim to insurance fraud.
-To find out more, get a quote online now or call us at (866) 231-2433.
+The industry pros at The Windward Insurance Agency can walk you through what’s appropriate when it comes to homeowners, condo, renters, auto, boat, and other types of insurance – as well as help you avoid falling victim to insurance fraud.
+To find out more, get a quote with us online now or call us at (866) 231-2433 for immediate personal assistance.